 It is also possible that the role of the visual and of the body are inadvertently associated with the notion of authenticity.
 For Hein Mulders, who is now artistic director-designate of the Cologne Opera, a role needs to be believable.
 “And that’s where the visual plays an important role.”
 The audience’s imagination needs to be taken into account.
 Mulders gives an example of the tuberculosis-stricken Mimi from “La Bohéme,” who can only be played convincingly by a thin, young singer.
 When asked about this argument, Uwe Friedrich replies that this is a “lack of imagination on the part of theater directors and managers…who adhere to a pretty flat realism.
 Especially in opera, which is a performative art with a much stronger degree of abstraction.”
 That means that, in the 21st century, Mimi no longer needs to die of tuberculosis; the role is not dependent on body shape.

 Another problem is perhaps that those making decisions increasingly know less about the voices and bodies of singers.
 Tier blames a general trend of using directors from outside the opera sphere in productions.
 This leads to a lessened understanding of singing technique and the physical work required.
 Music psychologist Magdalena Zabanoff tells me that many decision-makers are no longer in the position to make decisive assessments of artistic and vocal criteria.
-The result is that casting decisions are relegated to a lower lever: “It is no longer the voice that is judged, but the visible, the physical.”“It is no longer the voice that is judged, but the visible, the physical.”
-The current state of body shaming in opera—and what many in the industry are doing to fight back.
-Click To Tweet
+The result is that casting decisions are relegated to a lower lever: “It is no longer the voice that is judged, but the visible, the physical.”

 In a 2014 interview with Stephen Sackur on the BBC’s ”HARDtalk,” the soprano Jessye Norman suggested that bad costume design was equally to blame.
 There is often a lack of knowledge about how to favorably dress different body types.
 Sevana Salmasi (who studied fashion design alongside singing) also sees a problem here: Often, she says, the concept or the entire costume is ready before casting.
 The case of Deborah Voigt and the black dress is a prominent example of an issue that is prevalent, as Friedrich confirms: “If the costume designer is dreaming of Audrey Hepburn and didn’t have the measurements sent over or didn’t check any photographs, and then wants to put a highly dramatic soprano into a Jackie Kennedy outfit, then that won’t go well.”
 That appearances trump the voice and well-being with some costume designers is an issue mezzo-soprano Ulrike Malotta (who has on multiple occasions received criticism for being “too thin and unfeminine”) also talks about.
 After asking that a corset not be made too tight so that she could breathe, she was told, “Darling, do you really think people care how you sing?
 The main thing is that you look great!”